 During the rendering process, what has been done in 3D modeling, rigging, animation, shading, texturing, VFX and lighting will be merged together and rendered into 2D still images (frames).
 The renders will then be fed into the post-production phase of the 3D animation pipeline.

 Let’s take a quick look at the rendering stage of the 3D pipeline.

 Simply put, 3D rendering is the process of producing an image based on three-dimensional data stored on a computer.
 It is much like photographing or filming a virtual 3D scene.

-The 3D rendering technology is not limited to 3D animation industry; it is everywhere: in magazines, on TV, on book covers, in advertisements and all over digital media.
+The 3D rendering technology is not limited to the 3D animation industry; it is everywhere: in magazines, on TV, on book covers, in advertisements, and all over digital media.